 -other payment options available at request

-*Health Care Card & Pension Card Holders $200 per year (fees are partially subsidised
+*Health Care Card & Pension Card Holders $50 non refundable enrolment fee

-by the government, but the Kinder must have a copy of your pension/health care card, this applies to 4 year old kinder only)
+but the Kinder must have a valid copy of your pension/health care card, this applies to 4 year old kinder only)

 -other payment options by request